Remember your late mother, father, grandparents, and any deceased family and loved ones in a truly special way with meaningful wedding memorial ideas.

 “Your life gave us memories too beautiful to forget.”

-“To all our loved ones who are dancing with us today in heaven.
-We love you & miss you!”
+“To all our loved ones who are dancing with us today in heaven, we love you and miss you!”

 “We know you would be here today, if heaven wasn’t so far away.”